foamdino/cooper/README.md

 * using tracing tools to uncover how many syscalls/librarycalls are made in the code
 * cleanup config file handling
 * add assertions where appropriate
-* arena or other allocation strategy
+* tidy-up arena use in logging - we should pass the log_arena not the full list of arenas

 ## Features TODO